 Rent a Car Bogota?

 In this article I will give you the low down on renting a car in Colombia.
+This will help you understand the costs involved so you dont get any unexpected suprises.

-With established Colombian car hire companies, it is very difficult to get a good deal.
-Special offers are few and far between, and when the total is added up, you make very little savings.
+With established Colombian car hire companies it is very difficult to get a good deal.
+Special offers are few and far between, and when the total is added up you make very little savings.

 Firstly, you should be aware of the insurance polices/charges of each company.